strah19/polaris/dev/dev/daily.md

 #### 7/14/2023
 - Code generator supports different equal operands and default values.
 - Added hex support but there is a bug for hex and binary during clean up.
 There is an invalid pointer somewhere...Will be added to [[todo]] list.
+#### 7/15/2023
+- Fixed a debug issue with when to print stack.
+- The bug seems to actually have no connection with bin or hex...It seems it has to do with a memory leak.
+- Issue #2 has been resolved.
+The issue was that the virtual machine initializes 512 slots for random access memory.
+However, the incorrect capacity was being initialized meaning the incorrect number of Values was being set and reallocations were occurring when they should not have been.
+- Hex and bin are supported!